 Jared serves as chair of the board of directors for TriWest Healthcare Alliance and serves on the boards of the Blue Cross Blue Shield Association, America’s Health Insurance Plans (AHIP), Prime Therapeutics and Echo Health Ventures.
 Jared also serves on the board of directors for the Portland Metropolitan Area Boys and Girls Clubs.
 He received his Bachelor of Science degree in economics and history from Willamette University in Salem, Oregon.

 Executive Vice President and Chief Legal Officer

-John provides leadership and strategic direction to the departments responsible for the legal affairs of Cambia and its subsidiary companies, including Blue plans in Idaho, Oregon, Utah and Washington.
+John provides leadership and strategic direction to the departments responsible for the legal and related affairs of Cambia and its subsidiary companies, including Blue plans in Idaho, Oregon, Utah and Washington.
 He is the chief legal officer, overseeing the legal functions of the company.
-His responsibilities also include privacy, fraud, benefit contracts and records management.
+His responsibilities also include compliance, privacy, public affairs and policy, ethics, fraud, benefit contracts and records management.

 John has held executive positions with Swiss Reinsurance Company, GE Insurance Solutions and other divisions of General Electric, and he was previously an attorney with Garvey, Schubert & Barer in Seattle.
 He is admitted to practice law in Washington, Oregon, Utah and Colorado.

 John is the former chair of the board of directors for the Oregon Food Bank, and currently serves on the board of directors and chairs the governance committee of Big Brothers Big Sisters Columbia Northwest.